X

 Image by dungthuyvunguyen from Pixabay

 We assume you are a matcha lover and want to make a cup of matcha yourself.
-We’re glad to share the tools that make up a matcha tea set and techniques you need to start preparing matcha with you.
-You don’t really have to prepare all the tools at the beginning.
+We’re glad to share the tools that make up a matcha tea set and the techniques you need to start preparing matcha with you.
+You don’t have to prepare all the tools at the beginning.
 The good news is you can substitute many of them!
 Let’s make it fun and get started!

 Matcha Preparation Tools – Matcha Tea Set